-Do not push/pull at the top and the bottom of the tire, drum, or hub.
+Do not push/pull at the top and the bottom of the hub.
 Pushing or pulling at the top and the bottom will not yield a true measurement of the endplay.

-6. Measure the endplay by simultaneously pushing/pulling on each side of the tire, drum, or hub while observing the dial indicator.
+5. Measure the endplay by simultaneously pushing/pulling on opposite sides of the hub while observing the dial indicator.
 The endplay is the total travel observed.
 If the endplay is not within .001-.005", see the section on adjusting the wheel bearing endplay.